intermine/im-docs/versioned_docs/version-5.0.0/get-started/tutorial/index.md

 **Warning**
 The buildDB and buildUserDB commands rebuild the database and thus will delete any data.

-### Deploying the webapp
+### Deploying the webservices

-Before deploying the biotestmine webapp, you need to configure tomcat.
+Before deploying the biotestmine webservices, you need to configure tomcat.
 See [Tomcat](../../system-requirements/software/tomcat.md) for configuration details.

 Run the following command to deploy your webapp: